 The breath of the moist earth is light,

 The winds, the birds, the ocean floods,

 The City’s voice itself, is soft like Solitude’s.

-In the first stanza of this piece the speaker begins by describing a particular moment in time and the setting which it takes place in.
+In the first stanza of this piece, the speaker begins by describing a particular moment in time and the setting in which it takes place in.
 A reader can assume from the title of the poem that the scene is somewhere “near Naples.”
-This is the only specific descriptor given to the scene, otherwise the landscape in which the speaker is composing these lines could be anywhere.
+This is the only specific descriptor given to the scene, otherwise, the landscape in which the speaker is composing these lines could be anywhere.